miekg/pgo/README.md

 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.
 - `networks`: which external network can this service use.
 Empty means all.
 - `env`: specify extra environment variables in "VAR=VALUE" notation.
+- `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services.

 ## Requisites